-Why Season 20 of South Park Was Bad
+Season 20 of South Park: Why Was It so Terrible?

 No one's a bigger fan of South Park than me.
 I think it's because South Park is designed to speak with the voice of middle America, to counteract cultural messages that we're all somehow less important than people in New York City or Los Angeles.
 South Park runs on making fun of celebrities, who are people who society thinks are important.
 But South Park is saying that other people in "redneck" small towns are just as important and interesting as they are, even though the show treats citizens of the titular town with just as much derisive mockery (especially in the way that it handles its portrayal of the mayor and chief police officer in the earlier seasons).
 I like it also because it makes fun of everyone.
 No race, religion, political point of view, etc. is sacred in South Park.